kaso-gg/KasoGG/index.md

 ## Session Overview and Top Results
 **Click here for [FULL TABLE](https://www.kaso.gg/fullresults) and full [KILL FEED](https://www.kaso.gg/killfeed)**<br>

-We had 2 matches with 49 unique people and the biggest lobby had 48 playing.
+We had 3 matches with 49 unique people and the biggest lobby had 48 playing.
 There were 43 people who played every match.
 The highest XP level was 'fanzypantzy' at 147.
 The lowest XP was 'cece1234677655' at 24, welcome to our lobby you GOAT!
-About 62.9% of us used girl skins.
-Guess what, we eliminated eight NPCs, they will be back next game though.
+About 62.5% of us used girl skins.
+Guess what, we eliminated eleven NPCs, they will be back next game though.
 Thank you everyone for NOT playing on Anonymous mode.
 Four people have donkey laugh in their locker emotes, HEE HAW!

 * Most common skins: Character_VitalPsych(3), ToyTrooper(3), Glitch(2)<br>
 * Most common pickaxes: Pickaxe_CrowbarSleek(4), Driver(3), Pickaxe_Nebula(3)<br>
-* Most common emotes: CrowningAchievement(19), BearHug(8), LunarParty(8)<br>
+* Most common emotes: CrowningAchievement(19), BearHug(9), LunarParty(8)<br>

 No routine scoring errors were detected.
 Please notify us if you feel anything was missed.